HeinHtutZaw19/Image-Stitching/README.md

 ## Corner Correspondence
 <img src="./photos/Corner Correspondence.png" />
 Then the patches with half-wid 30, are extracted from each corner and normalized by subtracting the mean and dividing with standard deviation.
-It is correlated with each corner in the im_dest and the bilinearly largest correspondences are stored, however this set contains a lot of outliers.
+It is correlated with each corner in the im_dest and the bidirectionally largest correspondences are stored, however this set contains a lot of outliers.

 ## Ransac Filtering Algorithm
 <img src="./photos/filtered correspondence.png" />